anandu-kk/testdoc/introduction/00-introduction.md

 # Introduction

-VisionX transforms live CCTV footage into actionable intelligence using edge-based computer vision and AI.
+VisionX helps you transform your existing CCTV footage into **real-time, actionable insights** using edge-based computer vision and AI.
-It targets industries such as manufacturing, retail, logistics, construction, and smart cities to improve safety, compliance, and operational efficiency.

-**Market context**
-- The global video analytics market is projected to reach significant growth by 2028.
+## What You Can Do
+Use VisionX to:
+- Detect safety violations automatically
+- Monitor compliance and operations across multiple sites
+- Generate dashboards and reports instantly for faster decisions

+## Who It's For
+VisionX is built for:
+- Safety & Compliance Teams
+- Operations Managers
+- System Administrators
+- Data & AI Engineers

+## Why It Matters
-- Over 85% of organisations with CCTV lack actionable insights from video data.
+- Over **85% of organizations** with CCTV systems still lack actionable insights.

-**Key highlights**
-- Real-time event detection for safety violations and unauthorized access.
-- Centralized dashboards for multi-site visibility.
-- Low hardware requirements and seamless integration with existing CCTV infrastructure.
+- VisionX bridges that gap by turning video into intelligence — improving safety, compliance, and efficiency.

+> 💡 **Tip:** You can integrate VisionX directly with your existing cameras and systems